How to Test Ad Creatives for iOS Games Post IDFA

 When you finish testing all the elements, identify all the best-performing bits and create your ad.

 Define the key metrics that will tell you if a creative is suitable for your ad campaigns.
 Don't track all the metrics you can think of.
 Instead, focus on the KPIs that matter such as click-through rate, install rate, and conversion rate.
 Set benchmarks for these KPIs to help you track the progress of your performance goals.

 Rely on clear and ICP specific messaging

 When writing your ad content, use clear and concise communication to bring out your unique value proposition.
 Since you cannot segment your users like before to understand the specific customer stage, always assume that a user is interacting with your brand for the first time.
-For this reason, you need to ensure your ad captures the good things about your game in just a few words.
-Describe the in-app experience users can expect when they download your game to encourage more app installs.
+For this reason, you must ensure your ad captures the good things about your game in just a few words.
+Describe the in-app experience users can expect when downloading your game to encourage more app installs.

 Show your gameplay more and test our various elements in it

 Video ads are the best promotional materials for advertising your game.
-This is because your game has many components and video ads allow you to showcase all of them to your target users.
+This is because your iOS game has many components and video ads allow you to showcase all of them to your target users.
 Create the perfect video ad to tell your story and invite players into your game's metaverse.
-Test out various elements such as the layout of your video and captions on/off to understand the best version of the ad to show to players.
+Test out elements including the layout of your video and having captions on/off to understand the best ad version for players.

 Work with a mobile game marketing agency to create the best video ads to promote your game.

 DON'T edit ad groups/ ad sets of your campaigns